L4XB/connect4-with-ai/readme.md

 ### 📚 Credits

 For a list of resources, libraries, and tools used in this project, check out the `credits.md` file.
 It includes links and acknowledgments for everything that helped make this project possible.

----

-Enjoy playing with and exploring the Connect 4 AI Agents!
-If you have any questions or suggestions, feel free to open an issue or contribute to the project. 🚀